Family Child Care

 • Extended hours, including nights and weekends

-CDH Providers offer a variety of care and services depending on the current needs of the installation.
+FCC providers offer a variety of care and services depending on the current needs of the installation.

 Parent fees may be based on the Navy’s fee policy and sliding scale, or you may decide to enter a private pay agreement with the Provider and negotiate your fee.

-CDH Providers are trained on developmentally appropriate practices and required to use a developmentally appropriate curriculum.
+FCC providers are trained on developmentally appropriate practices and required to use a developmentally appropriate curriculum.

-As a reminder, per OPNAVINST 1700.9E, any individual caring for other families' children for a total of ten or more hours per week on a regular basis, paid or unpaid, must be a certified CDH provider.
+As a reminder, per OPNAVINST 1700.9E, any individual caring for other families' children for a total of ten or more hours per week on a regular basis, paid or unpaid, must be a certified FCC provider.
 One child for one hour equals one child care hour.
-Providing child care in government quarters is a privilege extended only to Navy CDH Certified Providers.
+Providing child care in government quarters is a privilege extended only to Navy FCC Certified Providers.
 Repeat unauthorized care may result in loss of housing privileges.